-The vessel has an overall length of approximately 240m, a beam of 32m and a draft of 10.8m.
-The displacement of the vessel is more than 45,000t, which is approximately twice the tonnage of the Type-903 class replenishment vessels in service with the PLA Navy.
+The vessel has an overall length of approximately 240m, beam of 32m and draft of 10.8m.
+The displacement of the vessel is more than 45,000t, which is approximately twice the tonnage of the Type-903 class replenishment vessels in service with the PLAN.

-Type 901 is fitted with multiple fuelling and cargo delivery stations, including two fuelling stations and one cargo delivery station on the starboard side, and three fuelling stations and one cargo delivery station on the port side.
+Type 901 is fitted with multiple fuelling and cargo delivery stations, including two fuelling stations and one cargo delivery station on the starboard side as well as three fuelling stations and one cargo delivery station on the port side.
 The stations are similar to that of the US Navy’s future class of supply vessel, the T-AO(X).

 Type 901 has the capability to refuel a carrier from its port side, as well as simultaneously refuel one of the carrier’s escort ships, including a destroyer or a frigate on its starboard side.
 It can also carry the ammunition, fuel and supplies to support extended operations at sea.